fandinos/cmse492_project/README.md

 To set up the environment, first install Python and create a virtual environment.
 Then, install all required dependencies using the requirements.txt file by running pip install -r requirements.txt.
 This ensures all necessary libraries for data processing, modeling, and visualization are available.

+## Reproducing Full Pipeline

+The main code will be found under the models folder.
+It follows some basic steps:

+1. Load the processed dataset (data/processed/).
+2. Run preprocessing and feature engineering.
+3. Train models (Linear Regression, Random Forest, Gradient Boosting).
+4. Evaluate performance across the train/val/test split.
+5. Generate interpretability visuals:
+	•	Feature importance bar plots
+	•	Partial dependence plots
+	•	SHAP summary and force plots
+6. All figures are automatically saved in the figures/ directory.

+## Summary of Findings

+Gradient Boosting emerged as the strongest model, capturing nonlinear interactions between experience level, geography, and company size.
+Salary is most strongly influenced by seniority and region, followed by company characteristics.
+Clustering revealed clear workforce segments defined by experience, education, and global location.

+## Limitations and Future Work

+This project provides a comprehensive view of the modern AI labor market and demonstrates how machine learning can uncover structure in global talent trends.
+The analysis and modeling framework can be extended for workforce planning, compensation analysis, and strategic hiring.